Selection Rules for Quasi-Bound States in the Continuum: Selection Rules

 where $H = H^0 + V$ is perturbed by the perturbation operator, $V$, and $\psi = \psi^0 + \psi^1$ is the perturbed field profile with $\psi^1$ as the first order correction.
 First order perturbation theory gives the form of the $n$\textsuperscript{th} mode $\psi_n^1$ as

 That is, the perturbed portion of the field is a superposition of the unperturbed fields.
 (Note that Eq. (\ref{psi1}) is the non-degenerate form of perturbation theory, but it can be applied to degenerate states as well if the ``correct'' orthogonal linear combination of states is known ahead of time.
 Since these will correspond to a high symmetry direction of the perturbed lattice, they are easy to predict; we therefore use this form to apply to degenerate modes.)
-However, inspection of the coefficient, $\left \langle(\psi_m^0)^*V\psi_n^0\right \rangle$, in front of each $\psi_m^0$ reveals that not all $\psi_m^0$ will contribute.
-In particular, there are constraints on the factors $\psi_n^0$, $V$, and $\psi_m^0$: (1) the contributing $\psi_m^0$ must have the same period as the product $V\psi_n^0$ and (2) the integrand as a whole must not have odd symmetry in any in-plane direction.
+However, inspection of the coefficient, $\left \langle(\psi_m^0)^*V\psi_n^0\right \rangle$, in front of each $\psi_m^0$ reveals that not all $\psi_m^0$ will contribute: many will vanish due to symmetry.

-The process of determining $\psi_m^0$ that satisfy these symmetry constraints can be clarified and expedited in the language of Group Theory.
+The process of determining $\psi_m^0$ that contribute can be clarified and expedited in the language of Group Theory.
 Specifically, if we can determine the irreducible representations of each factor within the integrand, we can find the symmetries of the total integrand by computing the direct product of those irreducible representations.
 A direct product is an abstract way to obtain the symmetries of the product of two functions $f$ and $g$: if $h = f g$, the symmetries of $h$ may be obtained by performing the direct product of the representations of $f$ and $g$.
 That is, $\Gamma_h = \Gamma_f \otimes \Gamma_g$, where $\Gamma_h$ is the representation of $h$ in some point group.
-Since the fields have been classified already in terms of their irreducible representations, we write the irreducible representation of $\psi_{m,n}^0$ as $\Gamma_{m,n}$ and simplfy refer to Figs.~\ref{fig3} or~\ref{fig4}.
+Since the fields have been classified already in terms of their irreducible representations, we write the irreducible representation of $\psi_{m,n}^0$ as $\Gamma_{m,n}$ and simply refer to Figs.~\ref{fig3} or~\ref{fig4}.
 Then, we must determine the irreducible representation of $V$, or $\Gamma_V$, which can be achieved following a process described below.
 We finally write the direct product as $\Gamma_{integrand} = \Gamma_m \otimes \Gamma_V \otimes \Gamma_n$.